Strong Spin-Motion Coupling in the Ultrafast Dynamics of Rydberg Atoms

 In this work, we neglected the effect of kinetic energy due to the large separation of timescales between the Rydberg interaction (nanoseconds) and the motion of atoms (microseconds).
 We now propose to bring these two scales together to investigate a larger class of Hamiltonians with \textit{ultrafast stroboscopic Rydberg excitation}.
 As schematically drawn in Fig.~\ref{Fig4}, ground-state atoms are transferred in a picosecond-timescale to Rydberg states to experience for a brief time $T_R$ the strong force demonstrated in this work.
+This gives a momentum kick that can be widely tuned, by $T_R$ and the choice of Rydberg state, with respect to the trap depth (we should not kick atoms out of their trapping sites).
 They are then brought back to the ground-state to now experience the kinetic energy and the trapping potential on a microsecond-timescale $T_0$.
 This step is repeated with a high enough frequency to apply Average Hamiltonian Theory (AHT)~\cite{AHT1968,Dalibard2014,Eckardt2015,Choi2020}, and a controlled duty cycle to vary the effective, reduced, coupling strength $\kappa_{\rm eff} = T_R/T_0 \times \kappa$ relatively to the trapping frequency $\omega$.
 Optionally, a spin-1/2 can be encoded in the ground-state manifold, and a spin-dependent force obtained by spin-selective ultrafast excitation.
+We note that this requires to combine ultrafast excitation with resolving the 6.8~GHz = 1/(150~ps) hyperfine splitting, which is one of our ongoing developments~\cite{subns_5P}.

-This ultrafast Floquet engineering approach can be seen as complementary to Rydberg dressing~\cite{JHK16,ZBS16,SchleierSmith2020,GSB21,Steinert2023}, where a trapped ground-state atom is instead continuously and weakly dressed by a small fraction of Rydberg character.
+This ultrafast Floquet engineering approach can be seen as complementary to Rydberg dressing~\cite{JHK16,ZBS16,SchleierSmith2020,GSB21,Steinert2023,Hines2023}, where a trapped ground-state atom is instead continuously and weakly dressed by a small fraction of Rydberg character.
 Compared to other proposals for spin-motion coupling using long-lived circular Rydberg states~\cite{Mehaignerie2023}, or Rydberg facilitation (anti-blockade)~\cite{Lesanovsky2020,Lesanovsky2020b,Lesanovsky2023}, here we note that the stroboscopic approach have the practical advantage to not require magic-trapping of the Rydberg state.
 Finally, we emphasize that ultrafast Rydberg excitation with pulsed lasers (delivering up to 100 GHz of ground-Rydberg Rabi frequency) unlocks the full GHz-strength of interaction between Rydberg atoms, otherwise curbed by the limited MHz-scale Rabi frequency achievable with cw-lasers.

 In conclusion, we have considered the force experienced by Rydberg atoms, mapped it into a spin-motion coupling term, and observed a clear signature: a strong perturbation to the spin dynamics.
 We proposed a quantum control technique, ultrafast Floquet engineering, to tune the relative strength of this force compared to the trapping potential of optical lattice or tweezers, opening novel regimes of quantum simulation with Rydberg atoms.
 Among the new avenues, we envision the creation of exotic motional states such as a Rydberg crystal: an atomic array with each atom stabilized in free-space (i.e., in the absence of a confining lattice potential) by long-range isotropic vdW repulsion between Rydberg atoms, a state reminiscent of electronic Wigner crystals~\cite{Wigner1934}.